 by "producing" them in pure intuition.
 Because the properties of mathematical objects follow from the "rule" for their "construction," Kant thinks they can be derived directly from the "construction" of the "figure."
 And because the "construction" of the "figure" depends on nothing more than the pure forms of sensible intuition, space and time, mathematics is thus able to provide itself with a kind of cognition which is both pure and synthetic.
 Mathematical cognition cannot be empirical, because mathematical objects are constructed in pure intuition and their properties follow from construction rule of the figure with necessity.
-It also cannot be analytic, because Kant thinks the mathematician must construct the figure, if its properties are to be determined.
-By constructing a mathematical figure in pure intuition, the mathematician produces and determines the properties of the mathematical object entirely a priori.
+It also cannot be analytic, because Kant thinks the mathematical figure in pure intuition, the mathematician produces and determined.
+By constructing a mathematical object entirely a priori.
 Kant thought the discovery of this procedure had allowed "the happy inspiration of a single man" to bring about a "revolution," in mathematical thinking, so that "the road to be taken onward could no longer be missed, and the secure course of a science was entered on and prescribed for all time and to an infinite extent."